-Performance-based Restricted Stock Units-In the first quarter of 2023, the Compensation Committee of the Board of Directors approved the grant of PSUs that are eligible to be earned upon the achievement of a pre-determined revenue growth metric and service condition.
-To the extent earned, 33% of the PSUs will vest in the first quarter of 2024 and the remaining 67% will vest in eight equal quarterly installments thereafter.
+Performance-based Restricted Stock Units -PSUs are eligible to be earned upon the achievement of a pre-determined revenue growth metric and service condition.
+To the extent earned, 33% of the PSUs will vest following the completion of the performance period and the remaining 67% will vest in eight equal quarterly installments thereafter.
 No PSUs will be earned if the pre-determined revenue growth metric is not achieved, and the overall number of shares that may be earned shall not exceed 150% of the target award.

 The fair value of the PSUs is the closing price of the Company's common stock on the grant date of the award.
-Stock-based compensation costs for PSUs are recognized using the graded vesting attribution method over the requisite service period.
-The total stock-based compensation expense expected to be recorded over the remaining life of outstanding PSUs is approximately \$8.1 million at December 31, 2023.
-That cost is expected to be recognized over a weighted-average period of 2.0 years.
+Stock-based compensation costs for PSUs are recognized using the graded vesting attribution method over the requisite service period when it becomes probable that the performance target will be achieved.
+The total stock-based compensation expense expected to be recorded over the remaining life of outstanding PSUs is approximately \$13.2 million at December 31, 2024.
+That cost is expected to be recorded over a weighted-average period of 1.9 years.
+The intrinsic value of PSUs vested was \$20.4 million in 2024.
+The total fair value of PSUs vested was \$13.0 million in 2024.
+The weighted-average grant date fair value was \$633.80 in 2024 and \$383.13 in 2023.
+As of December 31, 2024, there are 0.1 million PSUs expected to vest with an aggregate intrinsic value of \$49.6 million.

-The following table summarizes the activity related to RSUs and PSUs for the year ended December 31, 2023:
+The following table summarizes the activity related to PSUs for the year ended December 31, 2024:

-Shares (in thousands) Weighted- Average Grant Date Fair Value Per Share Unvested and outstanding at January 1, 2023 1,580 \$ 378.12 Granted 1,666 410.65 Vested (1,063) 360.31 Forfeited (223) 389.82 Unvested and outstanding at December 31, 2023 1,960 \$ 414.11

-Employee Stock Purchase Plan ("ESPP")- The ESPP authorizes the issuance of up to a total of 2,624,634 shares of common stock to participating employees and allows eligible employees to purchase shares of common stock at a 15% discount from the fair market value of the stock as determined on specific dates at six-month intervals.
+Shares (in thousands) eighted-Average nt Date Fair Value Per Share Unvested and outstanding at January 1, 2024 58 \$ 383.13 Granted 50 633.80 Vested (34) 383.13 Forfeited (3) 633.80 Unvested and outstanding at December 31, 2024 71 \$ 548.13 common stock to participating employees and allows those employees to purchase shares of common stock at a 15% discount from the fair market value of the stock as determined on specific dates at six-month intervals.
 The offering periods for the ESPP commence on June 1 and December 1 of each year.